oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 If the install fails for any reason, log in to the container using the preceding command and check `/tmp/orod.log`.
 You can also review the Grid Infrastructure logs located at `$GRID_BASE/diag/crs` and check for failure logs.
 If the failure occurred during the database creation then check the database logs.

-## Section 4: Adding a Oracle RAC Node using a container
+## Section 4: Adding an Oracle RAC Node Using a Container

 Before proceeding to the next step, ensure Oracle Grid Infrastructure is running and the Oracle RAC Database is open as per instructions in section 3.
 Otherwise, the node addition process will fail.

-### Password management
+### Password Management

-Specify the secret volume for resetting grid/oracle and database passwords during node creation or node addition.
-It can be shared volume among all the containers
+Specify the secret volume for resetting grid, oracle, and database passwords during node creation or node addition.
+It can be a shared volume among all the containers

 ```bash
 mkdir /opt/.secrets/
 openssl rand -hex -out /opt/.secrets/pwd.key
 ```

-Edit the `/opt/.secrets/common_os_pwdfile` and seed the password for grid/oracle and database.
-It will be a common password for grid/oracle and database user.
-Execute the following command:
+In this example, you edit the `/opt/.secrets/common_os_pwdfile` and seed the password for grid, oracle, and database users with the same password.
+Run the following command:

 ```bash
 openssl enc -aes-256-cbc -salt -in /opt/.secrets/common_os_pwdfile -out /opt/.secrets/common_os_pwdfile.enc -pass file:/opt/.secrets/pwd.key